13 Passive Income Ideas for Nonprofits

 At the top of our list?
 Add a donation button or CTA to all of your social profiles: Facebook, IG, TikTok, LinkedIn, YouTube, Twitter.
 Some social platforms have their own donation widgets or ways that they facilitate giving, while others allow a link in your bio or in your post comments.
 But take it from us… make sure to send those clicks straight to a donation page.
 Not your homepage, not a “Ways to help” page, not a page explaining your donation levels.
 A donation page.
 A donation button leading to a donation form.
 Where people can make a donation.

 Get donors to give big without feeling the pinch!
-Try a sneaky little app like our friend RoundUp App that makes a big impact with donors’ spare change.
+Try a tool that makes a big impact with donors’ spare change.
 Just like a lot of these ideas, it requires getting the word out, but once it’s rolling, it’s easy peasy lemon squeezy.

 If you're itching to get some money through Amazon, there are other ways.
 Like… write an ebook from your nonprofit perspective on animals or your best recipes for lasagna and self-publish through Amazon.
 Yes, it's an initial outlay to set up the account and write the book, but there are tons of tutorials online, and once it's done, it's there basically forever.
 Or until Amazon pulls a Smile and yoinks your income.